By using this site, you agree to the Privacy Policy and Terms of Use.

 Advanced Features of Residential VoIP Services

 Many home VoIP customers might be content with a dial tone and voicemail box, particularly if their primary concern is getting phone service at a low cost.
 But to really get the most from a VoIP service, look into its advanced, software-based features.
-You should find much richer capabilities than a standard line from the public switched telephone network (PSTN).
+You should find much richer capabilities than with a standard line from the public switched telephone network (PSTN).

 Much of a residential VoIP service’s software runs on the provider’s servers, so you don’t need to worry about installing anything.
 However, most provide a web-based control panel where you can configure the settings.